nae9on/_help_/README.md

 # \_help\_
-This is a repository consisting of wiki pages and some examples to provide help on various topics such as C++ programming, Git, Eclipse, Centos, Virtual Machine etc
+This repository consists of wiki pages and examples to provide help on various topics such as C++ and Python programming, Git, Eclipse, Centos, Virtual Machine etc.